esxcli storage nmp satp rule add --satp VMW_SATP_ALUA --vendor VSTORAGE \ --model VSTOR-DISK --psp VMW_PSP_RR -c tpgs_on

-Before using Virtuozzo Infrastructure Platform volumes with VMware ESXi, you need to configure it to properly work with ALUA Active/Passive storage arrays.
-The default path selection policy (PSP) for ALUA devices is
+Before using Virtuozzo Hybrid Infrastructure volumes with VMware ESXi, you need to configure it to properly work with ALUA Active/Passive storage arrays.
+It is recommended to switch to the

-# esxcli storage nmp satp rule add --satp VMW_SATP_ALUA --vendor VSTORAGE \ --model VSTOR-DISK --psp VMW_PSP_FIXED -c tpgs_on
+# esxcli storage nmp satp rule add --satp VMW_SATP_ALUA --vendor VSTORAGE \ --model VSTOR-DISK --psp VMW_PSP_RR -c tpgs_on

 # esxcli storage core claimrule load

-Now you can proceed to create datastores from Virtuozzo Infrastructure Platform volumes exported via iSCSI.
+Now you can proceed to create datastores from Virtuozzo Hybrid Infrastructure volumes exported via iSCSI.
 Log in to the VMware ESXi web panel and do the following:

 In the Navigator, go to the Storage > Adapters tab and click Configure iSCSI.